 Discuss, consider: The least specific of the instruction words.
 Decide, first of all, what the main issues are.
 Then follow the same procedures for Comment on, Criticise, Evaluate, Critically Evaluate and Assess.

-Analyse: (An analysis) Break down into component parts.
+Analyse: Break down into component parts.
 Examine critically or closely.

 Justify: Explain, with evidence, why something is the case, answering the main objections to your view as you go along.

 Refute: Give evidence to prove why something is not the case.